-To improve the reading and writing performances of ESL and First Nation students.
+To improve the reading and writing performance of ESL and First Nation students

-- -Assigning ESL student groups to ESL instructors; - -Provide intensive support levels to our ESL students; - -Increase our monitoring of ESL student progress levels: - -Provide additional in-service and Pro-D for our ESL teachers; - -Assigning students with behavioural difficulties to the Counsellor/Behavioural Support Worker: - -LAC teachers assigned to students with learning challenges; - -First Nation Support Worker and Teacher assigned to First Nation students for guided reading instruction on a daily basis - -First Nation Support Worker and Teacher assigned to First Nation students for classroom support blocks - -First Nation Support Worker to coordinate an after school Homework Club to run twice a week - -Support the Squamish nation/School District Enhancement Plan. - -Work closely with the Squamish Nation Education office
+- -Assigning ESL student reading o ESL instructors; - -Provide intensive support levels to our ESL students; - -Increase our monitoring of ESL student progress levels; - -Provide additional in-service and Pro-D for our ESL teachers; - -Assigning students with behavioural difficulties to the Counsellor/Behavioural Support Worker: - -LAC teachers assigned to students with learning challenges; - -First Nation Support Worker and Teacher assigned to First Nation students for guided reading instruction on a daily basis - -First Nation Support Worker and Teacher assigned to First Nation students for classroom support blocks - -Support the Squamish Nation/School District Enhancement Plan. - -Work closely with the Squamish Nation Education office

 Key Performance Measure: Baseline Target Actual Mar.
-'11 Mar.
 '12 Mar.
-'12 PM Benchmark (grade 1-3 First Nations) 64.2 % 70.0 %
+'13 Mar.
+'13 PM Benchmark (grade 1-3 First Nations) meeting or exceeding expectations 44 % 60 %

-- The transient nature of our student population (100 students leave and 100 new students arrive each year on average), and issues related to attendance and tardiness are having a serious negative effect on our results
+The transient nature of our student population (80 students leave and 80 new students arrive each year on average), and issues related to attendance and tardiness are having a serious negative effect on our results

-Many of our programs, including our First Nation Support Workers, volunteer teams, homework club, student teachers, church support teams, Community Project Coordinator, Community Services Association, North Shore Neighbourhood House Outreach Workers combine to motivate and support many of our needy students
+Many of our programs, including our First Nation Support Workers, First Nation Literacy Support Teachers, volunteer teams, homework club, student teachers, church support teams, Community Project Coordinator, Community Services Association, North Shore Neighbourhood House Outreach Workers combine to motivate and support many of our needy students